 For Science and Research Internships Contact: Dr. Sarah Princiotta, Director of Research and Education

-Ecological Education and Research Assistant
+Ecological Education and Research Internship

 Lacawac’s Research Internship Program offers undergraduate and beginning graduate students a unique opportunity to gain hands-on experience in the fields of environmental research and education.
 This program enables students to work on specific projects under the direction of Lacawac’s professional staff and is tailored to provide the maximum educational benefit to each participant.
 Students spend considerable time participating in field work; laboratory analysis; literature searches; data entry; and communicating science with the public.
 Projects are varied and may focus on terrestrial and aquatic ecology, conservation, and management of natural resources.

 Students are also trained to work with all programs (school, college, family and adult, and summer camp programs) and will work with learners of all levels, including K-12 students, college students and adult learners.

 The goal of this internship is to allow students will gain valuable and diverse knowledge regarding lake ecology, watershed and field equipment use and maintenance, group leadership in laboratory and field settings, time management and program and outreach development.

 Please provide the following when applying for an internship: